Glossary of BitTorrent terms: Client

 The program that enables peer-to-peer file sharing via the BitTorrent protocol.
 See Comparison of BitTorrent clients.

 Distributed Hash Table

 Distributed Hash Tables (DHT) are used in Bittorrent for peers to send a list of other seeds/peers in the swarm for a particular torrent directly to a client without the need for a tracker.

+Encryption

+The obfuscation of BitTorrent protocol headers and data, used mainly to hide the fact that BitTorrent is in use from internet service providers that might block or throttle BitTorrent traffic.
+Encryption does not prevent others (such as copyright holders) from seeing what a particular IP address is downloading, and it does not hide one's IP address from other members of the swarm or from the tracker.

 Endgame/Endgame mode

 Any applied algorithm for downloading the last few pieces (see below) of a torrent.

 In typical client operation the last download pieces arrive more slowly than the others.
 This is because the faster and more easily accessible pieces should have already been obtained.
 In order to prevent the last pieces becoming unobtainable, BitTorrent clients attempt to get the last missing pieces from all of its peers.
 Upon receiving the last pieces, a cancel request command is sent to other peers.

 Fake

 A fake torrent is a torrent that does not contain what is specified in its name or description (e.g. a torrent is said to contain a video, but it contains only a snapshot of a moment in the video, or in some cases malware).